processone/ejabberd-api/README.md

    oauth_access: all
    ```

-3. Finally, make sure the modules, you need to use the command from
+3. Finally, make sure to enable the modules that provide the commands you
-   are enabled, for example:
+   want to use, for example:

    ```yaml
    modules: